 Reckless driving will not be tolerated; students who abuse their parking privileges will be subject to disciplinary action to include: warning stickers, fines for repeated infractions, and ultimate revocation of parking privileges for any period ranging from 5 days to the rest of the school year.
 All drivers should exit the campus as quickly as possible in an orderly fashion when dismissed.
 If students have not left campus by the time the buses arrive, students must wait until all buses have left campus before leaving.
-Violations that may cause temporary or permanent loss of parking privileges include those previously mentioned.
 Parking privileges can be revoked for excessive tardies or absences to first period.